 Superficial Rust: Iron oxide deposited on the original surface of the pipe.
 With superficial rust, the surface of the pipe has not been disturbed and therefore the corrosion resistance has not been compromised.
 Superficial rust is not bonded to the surface of the pipe, therefore it can be removed with Scotch Brite, without removing any of the base metal of the pipe.

 Embedded Rust: Rust that lies below the original surface of the pipe.
 The process of embedding it has created a pit or gouge in the pipe.
 This pit or gouge can act as an initiation site for localized corrosion of the pipe and as a stress riser where stress corrosion might initiate.
 (Figure A)

-Superficial contamination with non-corrosion resistant materials has no detrimental effect on cra materials.
+Superficial contamination with non-corrosion-resistant materials has no detrimental effect on cra materials.
 Although not a necessity, if this type of contamination occurs during transportation, handling or storage it can be removed with Scotch Brite pads.
-Careful judgement should be utilized to differentiate between superficial and embedded contamination.
+Careful judgment should be utilized to differentiate between superficial and embedded contamination.

 Figure A: Pipe with embedded rust

 Figure B: Pipe after remediation of embedded rust using a grinder

 Figure C: Uniform surface of pipe visible after grit blasting